Next Article: Bowman’s Clock

-The study of business strategy was strongly influenced Michael Porter, Harvard Professor, and author.
+The study of business strategy was strongly influenced by Michael Porter, Harvard Professor, and author.
 In 1985, he wrote the seminal text, Competitive Advantage: Creating and Sustaining Superior Performance, concerning business strategy.
-In his text he proposed 3 (or 4) categories of “generic strategies” for approaching a product market.
+In his text, he proposed 3 (or 4) categories of “generic strategies” for approaching a product market.
 Per Porter, any one of these strategies is capable of producing a “competitive advantage” for a business in a given market.
 It is important to note that, every strategy is not possible for a single firm.
-However, if the firm is capable and execute a strategy sufficiently, then it can achieve a competitive advantage in the market.
+However, if the firm is capable and executes a strategy sufficiently, then it can achieve a competitive advantage in the market.

 In summary, the strategies were as follows:

 - Cost Leadership – Minimizing the costs incurred in providing value (product or service) to a customer or client.